-The Cable Release is organized from a high-level page that provides key events, dates, and topics at a glance.
-Information that rarely changes, such as the membership application, SSCC Officers and Chairs, and Competition Guidelines are located via the main website for the Club (and this Handbook).
-The Cable Release contains mostly new material, results of the prior month's competitions, and other items befitting a "newsletter."
+The Cable Release contains mostly new material, containing items befitting a "newsletter."
 You will generally see introductory paragraphs on the primary page linked to full articles on their own pages.
 You can more quickly navigate to topics of interest without paging and re-paging through a serial magazine format.

-Another big advantage is that we have removed the size constraint for articles (for the most part).

-While we still want to keep each articles concise and readable in a few minutes, we can now include galleries of pictures for an article rather than just a few selected photographs.
+One big advantage of the web-based design is that we have removed the size constraint for articles (for the most part).
+While we still want to keep each article concise and readable in a few minutes, we can now include galleries of pictures for an article rather than just a few selected photographs.